danielleyaffe1/MultiChannelAudioGenerator/README.md

 # 🎧 Multi-Channel Audio Dataset Generator

 This repository provides a tool to generate multi-channel audio datasets using simulated room acoustics and microphone arrays.
-It is designed for research in audio enhancement, speech separation, and spatial audio modeling.
+It is designed for research in multi channel audio, audio enhancement, speech separation, and spatial audio modeling.
 The tool simulates reverberant environments with configurable source and microphone positions using [Pyroomacoustics](https://github.com/LCAV/pyroomacoustics).

 ---